GACJ/complib-help/docs/compositions/adding_compositions_overview.md

 To delete a custom composition, click on the ![Icon: delete](../img/icon_delete.png){width="25"}delete button in the toolbar.
 This will bring up a prompt asking you to confirm that you want to delete the composition.
 Clicking on **Confirm Delete** will delete the composition from Complib.

 !!! warning
     Unlike [deleted methods](../methods/adding_methods.md/#editing-and-deleting-methods), compositions are deleted immediately and can no longer be recovered.
-If you have [shared the composition via a public link](#sharing-via-public-link), the link will no longer function.
+If you have [shared the composition via a public link](#sharing-via-public-link), or if the composition has been linked to from an external site such as [BellBoard](https://bb.ringingworld.co.uk/), the link will no longer function.

+    **You should exercise great caution when deleting a composition which has been shared publicly, especially if there is any possibility of its being rung.** If a composition has already been rung, you should avoid deleting it altogether.
+If deletion is absolutely necessary, then you should supply a redirection to another Complib presentation of the same composition.
+See **Redirecting external references** below.

 ### Redirecting external references
 Complib allows various external sites such as BellBoard ([https://bb.ringingworld.co.uk/](https://bb.ringingworld.co.uk/)) to reference public compositions via their Composition Id.
 Deleting a composition will break any external links which reference it.